 A curriculum that emphasizes culture, language, social difference & global citizenship

-Beginning in Fall 2020, all incoming Arts & Sciences students will take part in a new curriculum focused on exploration of humanity’s wide diversity of knowledge and culture.
-Changes to the curriculum include new distribution requirements of social difference and global citizenship, as well as a continued commitment to culture and language.
+Beginning in Fall 2020, all incoming Arts & Sciences students began taking part in a new curriculum focused on exploration of humanity’s wide diversity of knowledge and culture.
+Changes to the curriculum included new distribution requirements of social difference and global citizenship, as well as a continued commitment to culture and language.

 Academic programs dedicated to the study of identity